takkun-mint/FallGuysTools/README.md

   ○ `4.99.92` <br>
   ・ Tools display is now cleared when waiting for content reload. <br>
   ・ The content can now be pulled from each localization on the Developer Announcements screen. <br>
-  ・ Fixed an issue in the Exploration mode where the display would be disrupted during rounds of matchmaking when participating as a guest in a party. <br>
+  ・ Fixed an issue in the Explore mode where the display would be disrupted during rounds of matchmaking when participating as a guest in a party. <br>
   ・ Fixed a problem in the search mode where the round time limit display would occasionally stop when matchmaking during a round. <br>
   ・ Fixed an issue where some round types did not correctly receive UI updates when advancing from the round loading screen to the intro camera screen. <br>
   ・ Reload the round settings again when transitioning to the intro camera screen. <br>